Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning

 Basically, with high enough per-step perturbation, the $\epsilon$-optimal policies in the adversarial environment are always in the $r$-neighborhood of $\pi^\dagger$.
 Since the optimal actions are among the actions that the AI attack will not perturb, the attacker only needs to perturb a limited number of steps when the agent explores sub-optimal actions.
-In Section \ref{sec:experiments}, we will experimentally test the performance of different attacks.
+Theorem \ref{thm:AI} implies that the performance degradation induced by the AI attack depends on the highest performance of the policies that are in the $r$-neighborhood of $\pi^\dagger$, which is a randomly generated policy.
+Such policies usually have low performance as we discussed before, so the performance degradation is likely to be large.
+In Section \ref{sec:experiments}, we experimentally test the performance of different attacks.